Medicapture Launches MTR133 And MTR156

 We continue to lead the way in medical imaging and OR integration.
 The MTR series represents a significant advancement in the evolution of the digital OR, with more innovative products arriving soon.”

-- Michael BishopINDIA, January 15, 2025 /EINPresswire / -- MediCapture, a global leader in medical video
+- Michael BishopGERMANY, January 16, 2025 /EINPresswire / -- MediCapture, a global leader in medical video

 recorders and archiving solutions, is proud to announce the official launch of the MTR Series, a range of innovative 4K Medical Touchscreen Recorders .
 Engineered with our powerful MVR Core technology, the MTR Series is a step forward in redefining connectivity in the OR.